gsaker/pico/README.md

 - Unable to remove newlines
 - Text cursor not moving as it should when moving between lines
 - Can't make new files
+- Often randomly loses positin if you remove characters
 - Many other things...

 To Compile: